smarter-sh/smarter/docs/source/smarter-framework/developer-reference/react-integration/prompt-list.rst

 ===================================

-The Prompt List React component offers users a flexible and interactive way to browse, view, and manage available chatbots or prompts.
+The Prompt List React component offers users a flexible and interactive way to browse, view, and manage available llm_clients or prompts.
 By fetching data directly from a live API, it ensures that the list is always up-to-date, and provides intuitive controls for toggling between list and thumbnail views.
-With built-in error handling and responsive design, this component delivers a seamless experience for exploring both personal and shared chatbots made possible via Smarter's role-based access control, which makes it easy to find and interact with the resources you need—all without requiring a page reload or manual refresh.
+With built-in error handling and responsive design, this component delivers a seamless experience for exploring both personal and shared llm_clients made possible via Smarter's role-based access control, which makes it easy to find and interact with the resources you need—all without requiring a page reload or manual refresh.